1869 Costa Rican general election

-The 1869 Costa Rican presidential election took place while the dictator Jesús Jiménez Zamora was in power after the coup against José María Castro Madriz, whose constitutional term was unable to finish.
+General elections were held in Costa Rica on 27 March 1869.
+They took place while the dictator Jesús Jiménez Zamora was in power after the coup against José María Castro Madriz, whose constitutional term was unable to finish.
 Jiménez Zamora was the sole candidate, during his government he repressed the press and his political opponents.
-The 1869 Constitution only allowed men over 25 years old owners of a property that had a value higher than 200 pesos to vote.
+The 1869 constitution only allowed men over 25 years old owners of a property that had a value higher than 200 pesos to vote.